 Donate a Dog or Puppy

-Can Do Canines is always looking for physically sound, emotionally stable puppies and adult dogs under two years of age to train as assistance dogs.
+Can Do Canines is looking for physically sound, emotionally stable puppies two to five months of age to train as assistance dogs.

 Dog Donation Guidelines